 Much is misunderstood about sober living.
-Whether TV is to blame, a pop-culture stigma being placed upon it, or the truth getting lost in translation, a sober living program seems too often conjure images that aren’t fair to reality.
+Whether TV is to blame, a pop-culture stigma being placed upon it, or the truth getting lost in translation, a sober living program seems too often to conjure images that aren’t fair to reality.
 The truth is — many people who struggle with addiction could greatly benefit from sober living.
 Sober living isn’t jail — its very purpose is to help people get well enough to reenter the world with the skills they need to move their lives forward.
-So, what is sober living and who could benefit most from it?
+So, what is a sober living, and who could benefit most from it?
 Let’s take a look.

 What Is Sober Living?

 Sober living homes help you maintain sobriety and stay on the path toward recovery.
-These facilities are typically independent from addiction treatment centers and offer private rooms.
-Yes, there will be some rules in place, first and foremost that no drugs or alcohol are tolerated on premises.
+These facilities are typically independent of addiction treatment centers and offer private rooms.
+Yes, there will be some rules in place, first and foremost that no drugs or alcohol are tolerated on the premises.
 Often, random drug testing will be conducted to ensure these rules are followed.

 There will often typically be a curfew in place that must be respected.
 However, residents do not have to stay within the walls 24/7.
 It just offers a transition phase before you re-enter your old life fully.
 So, you can continue to build the skills you gained in a treatment facility and not fall back into old habits.